Guided Motorcycle Tours of New Zealand. Ride free of luggage and in the company of experienced guides on one of our guided motorcycle tours.

 Your destination for the day is Queenstown which sits on the shore of Lake Wakatipu with the Remarkables mountains rising up behind.
 The resort town is sophisticated and fantastically scenic.
 Its lake and mountain landscape is suited to almost any kind of adventure, but Queenstown is just as well known as a place for indulgence.
 The area’s history is intertwined with gold.
 In 1862, two sheep shearers struck it rich at the edge of the Shotover River.
 The ensuing gold rush town was named Queenstown because 'it was fit for Queen Victoria'.

-Located in the spectacular Alps of the South Island, New Zealand, visitors from around the world are drawn to the Wanaka region by its outstanding beauty.
+Located in the spectacular Alps of the South Island, visitors from around the world are drawn to the Wanaka region by its outstanding beauty.
 The stunning mountain and lakeside setting and proximity to Mt Aspiring National Park make it the ultimate base for outdoor activities.

 There are two ways to drive between Queenstown and Wanaka, and this one is the most memorable.
 It's the highest main road in New Zealand.
 On the Wanaka side of the range, the road crosses a plateau of farmland and descends steadily along Cardrona Valley.
 On the left is the Crown Range; on the right the Criffle Range.
 This land around here is old gold mining country - piles of tailings can still be seen.
 The historic Cardrona Hotel is one of New Zealand's oldest - there are many interesting local artefacts on display in the bar and restaurant.